 In your comments on the draft decision, you provided study report for the hydrolysis study and for the short-term toxicity testing with fish study with analogue substance tartaric acid (EC 201-766-0) which was not provided in the registration dossier.
 Study report of the short-term toxicity testing with fish provides information on mortalities and sub-lethal effects, a number of test animals per test concentration/control and fish loading.
 However, information neither on the analytical method nor on the results of the analytical determination of exposure concentrations throughout the test duration is reported.
-This is necessary to confirm that the concentration of the Substance being tested has been satisfactorily maintained and the effect concentrations can be based on nominal concentrations.
-As noted above, hydrolysis is not the only possible mechanism of the loss of substances from the test solutions as well as the concentration of a substance in the prepared initial solution might differ from the expected nominal concentration.
+This is necessary to confirm that the concentrations can be based on nominal concentrations.
+As noted above, hydrolysis is not the only possible mechanism of the loss of substances from the test solutions as well as the concentration.
 Furthermore, study report notes that 'tests were performed at test substance concentrations of 10 mg/l, 5 mg/l, 2.5 mg/l, 1 mg/l and 0.5 mg/l", i.e. last specification of OECD TG 203 noted above is not fulfilled.
 Thus, there are critical methodological deficiencies resulting in the rejection of the study results.